PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    When dealing with this kind of error, procrastination often pays off!
-   🎈 These errors usually get resolved after the upstream package makes a bugfix release, so it is usually better to wait a week before spending a large amount of time trying to fix it. 🕒
+   🎈 These errors usually get resolved after the upstream package makes a bugfix release, so it is typically better to wait a week before spending a large amount of time trying to fix it. 🕒

 .. |role| replace:: :term:`role`